-Searching for Chicago Marathon parking?
+Searching for parking near the Chicago Marathon?
 We’ve got you covered!

-The 2021 Chicago Marathon is coming up on Sunday, October 10.
-After being canceled in 2020 due to COVID-19, the Marathon is anticipating over 35,000 runners will run 26.2-miles through 29 Chicago neighborhoods.
+The 2022 Chicago Marathon is coming up on Sunday, October 9.
+The Marathon is anticipating over 40,000 runners will run 26.2-miles through 29 Chicago neighborhoods this year.

 Millions of spectators will line the streets of Chicago to cheer on the runners.
 Our advice?
 Get there early and plan ahead, especially if you want to find someone along the race route.

 Check out our spectators’ guide for everything you need to know!

 If you’re looking for parking near the Chicago Marathon start line or along the race route, use SpotHero to reserve your spot in advance.
 Check out the SpotHero marathon parking page to compare locations and prices.
 You can also download the SpotHero app for iPhone or Android.